The Ultimate Care Guide for “Toothwort” Plants

 Winter Care

-• Ensure the mulch layer remains intact to insulate the roots.
+• Make sure the mulch layer remains intact to insulate the roots.

 • Check for excessive moisture to prevent rot.